-

 Pediatric nurse, mother, stroke survivor takes on women’s top health threat: cardiovascular disease

-American Heart Association names Kelly Naab Go Red for Women’s® Buffalo Woman of Impact™ Winner Kelly Naab, pediatric nurse practitioner at Williamsville Pediatrics and co-medical director for Clarence Central School … Read more
+American Heart Association names Kelly Naab Go Red for Women’s® Buffalo Woman of Impact™ Winner Kelly Naab, pediatric nurse practitioner at Williamsville Pediatrics and co-medical director for Clarence Central School District, mother and two-time stroke survivor, is the American Heart Association’s Go Red for Women Buffalo Woman of Impact Winner for 2025.
+Naab won the … Read more

 -